sander/noise-kotlin/SECURITY.md

 ## Supported versions

-Currently only snapshot versions are available.
-Any vulnerability should be mitigated in a next snapshot version.
+Currently only pre-release and snapshot versions are available.
+Any vulnerability should be mitigated in a next pre-release version.

 ## Reporting a vulnerability